 When you’re out on the road during your safari and nature suddenly calls, you can’t expect a luxurious restroom in the middle of the wild, can you?
 Since there are no toilets around, you’ll have to “do it in the bush.”
 When you’re in small charter flights, there will be no onboard toilet either.
 So, bring lots of toilet paper and a hand sanitizer!

 Another thing that’ll make you experience the wild is waking up to animal sounds.
 Most camps are strategically located near waterholes where animals congregate or around areas where herds gather around.
 Since animals are most active in the early part of the day, it is totally normal to experience waking up to some zebras by your terrace or hippos snorting by your window or even birds chirping.

 During your game drives, you will be aboard a customized safari vehicle.
 Depending on your tour operator, you will be in closed safari vehicles which feature large windows and a pop-up roof; or in an open-sided safari vehicle which features a non-walled vehicle.

 #9 Unique accommodations

-Accommodations in Tanzania range from budget camping tents that’s famous for backpackers and travelers who want to rough it out, to standard lodges or tented camps that feature basic facilities, to luxurious hotel-style lodges and extravagant tented camps that are just exquisite in every corner.
+Accommodations in Tanzania range from budget camping tents that are famous for backpackers and travelers who want to rough it out to standard lodges or tented camps that feature basic facilities, to luxurious hotel-style lodges and extravagant tented camps that are just exquisite in every corner.